gmdvdsp/Fairy-Chess/README.md

-# Vector Chess on Three Planes
+# Chess With Dragon(s)
 ### It's like chess but better.

 ***What will the application do?***

-It's chess, but instead of taking place on a single plane in two-space, it takes place on three three-by eight planes in three-space.
-Pieces move accordant to both their original movement style and their original restrictions on moves.
-For example, bishops can move in any direction diagonally, but in Vector Chess on Three Planes, they are able to move diagonally on the planes as well; that is, they can move to the diagonal squares on the planes above and below it.

-Importantly, moving to another plane counts as moving one square.
-Pieces cannot go from the top plane directly to the bottom plane; they must go through the middle plane.

-That probably doesn't make much sense.
+It's fairy-chess that takes place on an 10 x 8 board rather than a 8 x 8 board, sans castling, checks, or checkmates, or promotions.
+These are features that will come later (I ran out of time).
+To win, you just have to capture the king.
+Two new pieces have been added to either side of the rooks in normal chess.
+Hence the titular dragons.

 **A detailed list of moves**:
-- Pawns can, on their first move, move two spaces forward on the same plane, or move one space forward on the same plane, or move up to two squares directly upwards or downwards.
-After their first move, they can only move one space forward on the same plane, or move up to two squares directly upwards or downwards.
+- Pawns can, on their first move, move two spaces forward on the same plane, or else move one space forward as long as both squares are empty.
+They capture exactly one square diagonally.
-  They can capture one square diagonally on the same plane, or capture one square forward in a plane directly above or below it.

-- Bishops can move any amount of squares only diagonally.
-They can move diagonally upwards or downwards as many planes as they wish.
+- Bishops can move any amount of squares only diagonally, as long as that diagonal is not blocked by other pieces.
+They capture the square they land on.

-- Knights can move either move exactly once upwards or downwards and then exactly two spaces in a cardinal direction in a plane, or move exactly two spaces upwards and downwards and then exactly one space in a cardinal direction on a plane.
-They can jump over pieces like in normal chess.
+- Knights can move exactly two squares in any cardinal direction, and then one square orthogonally of that move.
+They can jump over pieces.
+They capture the square they land on.

-- Rooks can move any amount of squares in a cardinal direction.
-They can move directly upwards or downwards as many planes as they wish.
+- Rooks can move any amount of squares in a cardinal direction, as long as that file or rank is not blocked by other pieces.
+They capture the square they land on.

 - Queens can move either as a bishop, or as a rook, but only as one of them per move.

-- Kings can move either one square cardinally or diagonally on a plane, or move directly upwards or downwards one plane, or move directly upwards or downwards one plane, and then once in any cardinal direction.
+- Kings can move either exactly one square cardinally or diagonally.
+They capture the square they land on.

+- Dragons start on the left of the kingside Rook.
+They can move either as a knight or a bishop, but only as one of them per move.
+They capture the square they land on.

+- Princesses start on the right of the queenside Rook.
+They can move either as a knight or a rook, but only as one of them per move.
+They capture the square they land on.

-There is no castling, check or checkmate.
+Again, there is no castling, check or checkmate.
 You must take the opposing king to win.

 ***Who will use it?***

 Gamers.
+And people who like chess.
+And maybe even people who like dragons.

 ***Why is this project of interest to you?***

-Chess is a fun game, but it would really benefit from some modern changes to make it more exciting.
-Because adding swords, lances, realistic political maneuvering and court intrigue among the pieces would take too much time, I moved it to three boards instead.
+Chess is a fun game, but it is actually very lame and nerdy because it lacks any dragons.
+I therefore added dragons and have thus improved the game by a factor of 35%.

 ======